 We are committed to good governance and sustainability oversight at every level, ethics in every business facet, and transparency in sustainability reporting.
-During fiscal 2023, we further engaged with the Board of Directors on ESG priorities, risks, and opportunities.
+During fiscal 2024, we further engaged with the Board of Directors on ESG priorities, risks, and opportunities.
 We continue to ensure all operations and businesses are conducted ethically, both with internal personnel and external business partners, and all of our directors, officers, and associates are held to our Code of Ethics.

-Additionally, in the VISION GUESS sustainability plan, we committed to connecting ESG priorities with business performance incentive and evaluation metrics.
-Our Sustainability and Corporate Social Responsibility Team ensures the environmental and social responsibility is embedded into decision-making processes.
-In addition, we have implemented a rigorous internal auditing program, covering our sustainability metrics and performance data to ensure complete, accurate, and balanced sustainability reporting.
-With our continuous effort, fiscal 2021 and fiscal 2020 marked the first time we underwent a third-party reasonable assurance examination indicating our sustainability report was prepared in accordance with the GRI and the SASB.
+Additionally, in the ACTION GUESS strategy, we committed to connecting ESG priorities with business performance incentive and evaluation metrics.
+Our Sustainability and ESG Team ensures that environmental and social responsibility is embedded into decision-making processes.
+In addition, we have implemented a rigorous internal auditing program, covering our sustainability metrics and performance data to ensure complete, accurate, and balanced ESG reporting.
+With our continuous effort, since fiscal 2020 we continued to undergo a third-party reasonable assurance examination indicating our sustainability report was prepared in accordance with the GRI, SASB and GHG Protocol.